THE

 In India, she worked with frontline communities in struggles against land grabs and for indigenous forests rights.

 In the US, she has helped lead successful campaigns for migrant justice, affordable housing, and graduate worker unionization.
-She is currently finishing a PhD in sociology at Johns Hopkins University.
+She holds a PhD in Sociology from Johns Hopkins University.

 KEVIN